unioslo/zabbix-auto-config/README.md

 #### Macro mapping

-The macro map file defines macros to set on hosts.
+The macro mapping file defines macros to set on hosts.
 Each macro declares the properties (and optionally hostnames) that contribute values.
 In its most basic form it looks like this:

 ```yaml
 # macro_map.yaml